 Main Reasons To Invest In Commercial Real Estate

 As an asset class, CRE behaves very differently from stocks or bonds.
-CRE has a historically low correlation with the stock market, which means a drop in the global equity markets doesn’t necessarily impact your investment.
+CRE has a historically low correlation with the stock market.
+This means a drop in the global equity markets doesn’t necessarily impact your investment.

 While the asset class is different from the traditional equities market, investors can also differentiate within CRE as well.
-Because there are different demand drivers for types of commercial property, a diversified portfolio can potentially mitigate risk with investments in various CRE projects.
+There are different demand drivers for different types of commercial property.
+For example, a diversified portfolio can potentially mitigate risk with investments in various CRE projects.

 For instance, job growth usually correlates to a need for office space; meanwhile, an increase in household formations may lead to a need for more apartment complexes.
-With a strong labor market, you might see the Fed raise rates, putting a damper on the stock market, but not so much the CRE market.
+With a strong labor market, you might see the Fed raise rates.
+This can put a damper on the stock market, but not so much on the CRE market.

 Improved Cash Flow

-CRE investments can offer income in the present as well as the potential for a return based on the asset’s future appreciation.
+CRE investments can offer income in the present.
+In addition, it has the potential for a return based on the asset’s future appreciation.
 A key feature of direct CRE is that a significant portion of the total investment return comes via current cash flows from rental income.